gepetobio/100-days-of-code/r1-log.md

 ## Log

+### R1D63
+No recordings today (I had to travel) but will keep working on the screencasts during the week.
+For work reasons, I'll have to change my focus from React and Functional Programming to VueJS.
+So I started watching [Introduction to Vue.js](https://frontendmasters.com/courses/vue) on [Frontend Masters](https://frontendmasters.com/courses/vue) with [Sarah Drasner](https://twitter.com/sarah_edo) and it's been great so far!
+Great exercises and examples!

 ### R1D62
 Today I recorded the initial parts of a series of screencasts that teach how to build websites with HTML, CSS and JavaScript.
 I've been playign around with [OBS](https://obsproject.com/) and I think I'm ready to make this happen.
 I've also studied a bit of Functional Programming and kept watching `Functional-Light JavaScript, v2` on [Frontend Masters](https://frontendmasters.com/courses/functional-javascript-v2/).
 I also read a bit of `this & Object Prototypes` [@YDKJS](https://twitter.com/YDKJS).
 Today was one of the most productive days since I started the challenge.